Radford University

-Radford University is a public university in Radford, Virginia.
+Radford University is a public university in Radford, Virginia, United States.
 It is one of the state's eight doctorate-granting public universities.
 Founded in 1910, Radford offers curricula for undergraduates in more than 100 fields, graduate programs including the M.F.A., M.B.A., M.A., M.S., Ed.S., Psy.D., M.S.W., and specialized doctoral programs in health-related professions.
 It is classified among "Doctoral/Professional Universities".

 History

 The State Normal and Industrial School for Women at Radford was founded in Radford as a women's college in 1910.
 In 1924, the school was renamed the State Teachers College at Radford, with the primary intent of training teachers in the Appalachian region.
-In 1943, as part of the state's consolidation movement, the college merged with the Virginia Polytechnic Institute in nearby Blacksburg, serving as the then predominately male land-grant college's women's campus.
-The merger dissolved in 1964 and Radford College became a coeducational institution in 1972.
+In 1943, as part of the state's consolidation movement, the college merged with the Virginia Polytechnic Institute in nearby Blacksburg, serving as the women's campus for the then-predominately male land-grant college.
+The merger was dissolved in 1964, and Radford College became coeducational in 1972.
 Following a period of sustained and significant growth, Radford College was granted university status in 1979.
 In 2008, the Virginia General Assembly authorized three doctoral programs at Radford University, and the first doctoral degrees were awarded in 2011.

 Presidents

-Radford University's current president is Bret S. Danilowicz who began his role on July 1, 2022.
+Radford University's current president is Bret S. Danilowicz, who took this role on July 1, 2022.
 The university's administration is overseen by a 15-member board, whose members are appointed by the Governor of the Commonwealth and serve four-year terms.
-Each year, the Board also selects a student and a faculty member to serve as advisory representatives.
+Each year, the board also selects a student and a faculty member to serve as advisory representatives.